About Finance in the Classroom

 Legislation sponsored by Senator Pat Jones in 2008 required that Financial and Economic Education be taught in grades K-12 through the core areas of Math, Social Studies, and Language Arts.
 Included in this legislation was the Financial and Economic Education Passport, which gives students an opportunity to be recognized for completing age-appropriate activities and lessons.

-In addition to the legislation, the Utah State Office of Education (USOE) and Utah Education Network (UEN) jointly submitted and subsequently received a grant from the Corporation for Public Broadcasting’s Public Media Innovation Fund.
-This resulted in an ongoing partnership wherein USOE provides professional review and grade assignment of resources, and UEN provides technical assistance to design, populate and maintain the Finance in the Classroom website.
+In addition to the legislation, the Utah State Board of Education (USBE) and Utah Education Network (UEN) jointly submitted and subsequently received a grant from the Corporation for Public Broadcasting’s Public Media Innovation Fund.
+This resulted in an ongoing partnership wherein USBE provides professional review and grade assignment of resources, and UEN provides technical assistance to design, populate and maintain the Finance in the Classroom website.

 Finance in the Classroom will help Utah’s dedicated K-12 teachers to effectively incorporate financial literacy concepts into their instruction with comprehensive online resources and community awareness regarding the value of this instruction.